jos-ren/jos-ren/README.md

-- 👋 Hi, I’m @jos-ren
+- 👋 Hey there
-- 👀 I’m interested in creating new and interesting code!
+- 👀 I’m Always interested in creating new and interestting code!
-- 🌱 I love coding in react
+- 🌱 Love coding with React / Node
+- 🎓 I studied Full Stack Development at BCIT

+Social Links: